qir-alliance/pyqir/pyqir-parser/README.md

-Under active development and will be updated soon.

 # pyqir-parser

+(Under active development and will be updated soon)

 This package provides a Python API for loading QIR for basic analysis and transformation.